Lot Fourteen

 An entrepreneurial hub known as FIXE@LotFourteen (Future Industries Exchange for Entrepreneurship at Lot Fourteen) is being developed.
 A new 16-storey building will house the Entrepreneurial and Innovation Centre.

 There are a number of technology-focused enterprises at Lot Fourteen.
 The headquarters of the Australian Space Agency, a Commonwealth government department, are located in the McEwin Building, along with SmartSat CRC and other space-related companies.
 The Australian Cyber Collaboration Centre (A3C) is housed in the Eleanor Harrald Building (former nurses' quarters), along with other technology businesses such as Inovor Technologies (space technology) and Presagen (health technology).
 The Australian Institute for Machine Learning, an artificial intelligence research institute created collaboratively by the state government and the University of Adelaide, is located in the south-western corner of the precinct.
 The Stone & Chalk start-up hub, in the old Allied Health Building, houses the MIT's bigdata Living Lab, along with 45 other technology-focused enterprises.

-An International Centre for Food, Hospitality and Tourism Studies is also being planned for the site.
+An International Centre for Food, Hospitality and Tourism Studies was being planned for the site, but has been scrapped.